Skiraka/Test/users.md

 ## Test User Login
 - On PC-1 and PC-2:
   - Logged out domain admin.
-  - Logged in as newly created users jdoe and jsmith with password
+  - Logged in as newly created users jdoe and jsmith.
-  - Confirmed successful login to domain profile.
+  - Confirmed successful login to domain profiles.